makrai/notes/zarriess21-decoding-survey.md

     * continue a constraint
   * For each constraint, the algorithm allocates a separate beam B 0 B 1 ...B C that groups hypotheses that meet i constraints from the set.
-At the end, the algorithm returns the highest scoring candidate from B C , i.e., the sub-beam with hypotheses that meet all constraints.
+At the end, the algorithm returns the highest scoring candidate from B C , ie, the sub-beam with hypotheses that meet all constraints.
 Their experiments show
   * useful for interactive post-editing and for modeling terminology in domain adaptation